What color light is best for the bathroom? [A Quick Guide]

 Cool Light (4000K-5000K) is the color temperature of choice for more modern, minimalist bathrooms, as it creates a clean and crisp atmosphere.

-This is why you’ll also see cool light used in kitchens quite a lot – it helps make the space look clean!
+This is why you’ll also see cool light used in kitchens quite a lot, especially in pendant lights hanging over a kitchen island – it helps make the space look clean!

 Another benefit of cool lighting is that it promotes activity, meaning it helps to keep you alert.
 This is crucial for those of us that aren’t morning people – the cool, clean light helps to energize you in the morning, helping you to get ready for the day ahead.